-We have switched to an online application system.
-The new application and directions for submission are now available at the following Graduate School website: https://www.grad.washington.edu/applForAdmiss/
+The application and directions for submission are now available at the following Graduate School website: https://www.grad.washington.edu/applForAdmiss/

 If you are interested in a Teaching Assistantship, you must either upload a copy with the online application OR submit a hard copy of the following form directly to the department:

-Note: The Department of Comparative Literature has relatively few teaching assistant positions of its own.
+Note: The Department of Comparative Literature, Cinema & Media has relatively few teaching assistant positions of its own.
 Most Comparative Literature TAs are assigned to teaching duties in one or another of the national literature departments.
-All applicants will be considered for slots in Comparative Literature, but if you would like to be considered for an appointment in any of the following areas- Spanish, French, Italian, Portuguese, or German, you should also supply: 1) an academic autobiographical statement in the language, and 2) an audio recording of the statement.
-Please fill out the form mai with any supplemental materialsl to: Dept. of Comparative Literature, Box 354338, University of Washington, Seattle, WA 98195-4338 ATTN: Graduate Program Assistant
+All applicants will be considered for slots in Comparative Literature, but if you would like to be considered for an appointment in any of the following areas- Spanish, French, Italian, or German, you should also supply: 1) an academic autobiographical statement in the language, and 2) an audio recording of the statement.
+Please fill out the form and upload to your online application.
+Supplementary materials should be sent as an email attachment to: firstname.lastname@example.org

 Advanced reading knowledge in one language other than English and a basic reading knowledge of a second must be demonstrated before Ph.D. examinations are administered.
 Language competence is attested either by exams or by completion of satisfactory coursework in the language.